FOREX-Dollar on track for winning week as Yellen signals imminent rate hike

 * Dollar at nearly 14-year highs vs currency basket

-TOKYO, Nov 18 The dollar was gunning for robust weekly gains on Friday, which accelerated after Federal Reserve Chair Janet Yellen provided a strong signal that U.S. interest rates will likely increase by year-end.
+TOKYO, Nov 18 The dollar was poised for robust weekly gains on Friday, after Federal Reserve Chair Janet Yellen provided a strong signal that U.S. interest rates will likely increase by year-end.

 While Yellen did not explicitly say the Fed would take action at its Dec.
 13-14 policy meeting, she told a Congressional committee that a rate hike was likely "relatively soon."

-She also pledged to serve out her term as Fed chair through 2018.
+She also pledged to serve out her term as Fed chief through 2018.
 President-elect Donald Trump said during his election campaign that he would replace Yellen when her term expires.

-"It's the same theme, which is continued backing up of U.S. yields as the market reprices the prospects of Federal Reserve rate hikes," said Sue Trinh, head of Asia FX strategy at Royal Bank of Canada in Hong Kong.
-"Those who were non-believers of a December hike have now moved into that camp, us included."
+"While we continue to believe that the December FOMC statement will be less hawkish, the Fed chair clearly did not want to detract from their plans for tightening next month even if it means that it could alleviate the rise in the U.S. dollar and yields, wrote Kathy Lien, managing director at BK Asset Management in New York.

-RBC now predicts a U.S. interest rate increase in December, followed by two more 25 basis-point hikes in 2017.
+"Another way to look at this is that she gave investors the green light to send the dollar to new highs," Lien said in a note to clients.

 The gap between 10-year government bonds in the U.S. and Germany widened to 200 basis points, its widest level since at least 1990, as investors expect the European Central Bank will keep monetary policy loose to stoke euro zone inflation.